-Course Category Open Elective Course Code 20EC7T40 Course Type Theory L-T-P-C 3-0-0-3 Prereq uisites Basic Electrical and Internal Assessment 30 Electronics Semester End Examination 70 Engineering Total Marks 100 COUR COURSE OBJECTIVES The obj ective of the co ourse is to 1 The building block for differential ar nplifier and operational amplifier using ng DC amplifiers and applications of OP-AMP.
-2 a Voltage Regulator ,Types of Voltage Regulators and their working and use of a different voltage regulators for real time applications 3 The characteristics and operation of SCR and Thyristor and techniques to turn Off a Thyristor n and applications of im power electronics portant switching devices such as DL AC and TRIAC tric Welding methods, hi h as Electronic timers and Electronic gh frequency heating ,ultrasonic gener COUR SE OUTCOM ES Cognitive Upon s uccessful com pletion of the course, th e student will be able to: level CO1 Understand th ne concept of DC amplifi ers.
-K2 CO2 Analyze and design different voltage regulators for real time applications K2 CO3 Describe the basis of SCR and Thyristor K2 CO4 Determine the e performance of DIAC a and TRIAC K2 CO5 Develop real time application using el ectronics K2
+Course Category Open Elective Course Code 20EC7T40 Course Type Theory L-T-P-C 3-0-0-3 Prereq uisites Basic Electrical and Internal Assessment 30 Electronics Semester End Examination 7 Engineering Total Marks 100 COURSE OBJECTIVES The obj The objective of the course is to 1 The building block for differential amplifier and operational amplifier using DC amplifier and applications of OP-AMP.
+2 a Voltage Regulator ,Types of Voltage Regulators and their working and use of a different voltage regulators for real time applications 3 The characteristics and operation of SCR and Thyristor and techniques to turn Off a Thyristor The operation and applications of important switching devices such as DIAC and TRIAC much used in power electronics tric Welding methods, hi h as Electronic timers and Electronic gh frequency heating ,ultrasonic gener COUR DURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 Understand the concept of DC amplifiers.
+K2 CO2 Analyze and design different voltage regulators for real time applications K2 CO3 Describe the basis of SCR and Thyrist or K2 CO4 Determine the e performance of DIAC a and TRIAC K2 CO5 Develop real time application using electronics K2